-The Linn-Mar Elementary Student Assistance Program is a preventative program focusing on the needs of at-risk students in addition to providing programming to all elementary students.
-Areas of focus are: promoting healthy self-esteem, academic achievement, substance-free lifestyles, safe learning environments, positive peer interactions, and instill effective coping skills.
+The Linn-Mar Elementary and Intermediate Schools’ Student Assistance Program is a preventative program focusing on the needs of at-risk students in addition to providing programming to all elementary students.

 Student Support Groups: A variety of support groups are offered addressing issues students may face in day-to-day life.

 Mentor Program: The elementary mentoring program consists of staff members being paired with elementary students, as well as high school students being paired with elementary students.
-Mentor pairs take part in several activities such as: playing games, homework help, study skills, and eating lunch together.
+Mentor pairs take part in several activities such as playing games, study skills, and eating lunch together.

-Student Assistance Specialist: Jacob Young Jr, BSW, and Tammy DeVries, LBSW, are available for individual and group counseling support and education for students for a variety of life issues in a confidential format.
+Elementary Student Assistance Specialists: Jenna Fenske and Tammy DeVries are available for individual and group counseling support and education for students for a variety of life issues in a confidential format.

 Community Connections: Provides parents/guardians with needed resources and referrals within our community.